shiangfang/e3nn-models/README.md

 ## Quick Start

-The following steps will guid you through the installation for the phonax library and the tests for tutorial notebooks.
+The following steps will guid you through the installation and the tutorial notebooks.

 1. In a conda env with JAX / CUDA available clone and download this repository.